Ripple

 Note

-A color that is set using the igxRiple directive, would take precedence from the one, set within a custom theme.
+A color set using the igxRiple directive would take precedence over one set by a custom theme.

 Demo